RockefellerArchiveCenter/fluxx_exporter/README.md

 If you are a MacOS user, you will need to select the release for the CPU architecture you are running. click on the  Apple Menu and select "About this Mac".
 The dialog box that appears will display information about the chip or processor included with your hardware:
 - If you have an Apple chip, download the `macos-arm64` release.
-- If you havean Intel processor, download the `macos-x64` release.
+- If you have an Intel processor, download the `macos-x64` release.

 ### Windows
 1. Extract the downloaded ZIP file.